-Start by praising your child’s positive behavior and noticing all the times he treated his sibling kindly.
-Encourage your kids to cooperate with, instead of competing against, one another.
-Make sure your child feels included throughout the day instead of cast off to the side.
+Start by praising positive behavior and noticing all the times they treated each other kindly.
+Encourage them to cooperate with, instead of competing against, one another.
+Make sure they feel included throughout the day instead of cast off to the side.

-Avoid comparing your kids, and instead point out the many ways each one is special and unique.
-Teach your child empathy so that he can begin to see how his sibling might feel.
-And finally, reassure him of your unconditional love—he doesn’t have to do anything to deserve your love.
+Avoid comparisons, and instead point out the many ways each one is special and unique.
+Teach them empathy so they can begin to see how their siblings might feel.
+And finally, reassure them of your unconditional love—they don’t have to do anything to deserve your love.

 Your kids can get along, especially when you nurture a strong, cooperative bond today.

 p.s.
 Check out The New Small Person by Lauren Child to help your child understand their evolving emotions about new sibling:

 Get more tips: